 SPANISH 1: Non- speakers of Spanish.
 Students will learn from the book Spanish for Mastery 1.
 Students begin at chapter 1 Bienvenidos and end with Chapter 6 Nuestras diversiones.
 As they complete each chapter, they also work out of the workbook.
 The teacher helps them review for a test by having them create cards and then playing bingo, without the text book.

 SPANISH 2: The students will begin from where they left off the year before.
 They still work out of the textbook Spanish for Mastery 1.
 They will begin with Chapter 7- Los Secretos de una buena presentacion and finish the textbook with chapter 10- Dia a Dia

-Courses: Navajo I, II, III, IV, Navajo Studies, and Navajo Government
+Courses: Navajo I, II, III, Navajo Studies and Government

-College: Fort Lewis College & New Mexico Highlands University
+College: Dine College, Fort Lewis College & New Mexico Highlands University

-Degree: B.A. degree from Fort Lewis College, and a Masters degree from New Mexico Highlands University
+Degree: B.A. degree from Fort Lewis College, and a Masters degree from New Mexico Highlands University, L2 license

-Hobbies: Gardening, Watching Good Movies, Traveling/Sightseeing, Rug Weaving, Photography, and spending time with family and grand kids.
+Hobbies: Gardening, Watching Good Movies, Traveling/Sightseeing, Rug Weaving, and spending time with family and grand kids.